rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 <figcaption id="fig:seven"><strong>Figure 7:</strong> Overall AUC scores for each group of participants, combining
 congruent and incongruent letter pairs.</figcaption>

-The presentation rate the letters can also be compared across groups ([Figure 8](#fig:eight)).
+The presentation rate of the letters can also be compared across groups ([Figure 8](#fig:eight)).
 The non-designers received longer presentation times than [graphic designers](#sn:stat15) and [letter designers.](#sn:stat16) This is expected as they would be likely to get fewer correct responses during the practice trials.